-- .11 Do not use wire lashing or perforated strap to support or secure raceways or cables. - .12 Do not use supports or equipment installed for other trades for conduit or cable support except with permission of other trade and approval of Engineer. - .13 Do not attach electrical conduit and cable to supports installed as part of a suspended ceiling installation (gypsum board or T-Bar for example). - .14 Install fastenings and supports as required for each type of equipment cables and conduits, and in accordance with manufacturer's installation recommendations.
+- .1 One rod required for all types of boxes sized 150 X 150 mm (6 X 6 inches) or smaller. - .2 Two rods required for all types of boxes larger than 150 X 150 mm (6 X 6 inches) up to and including 304 X 304 mm (12 X 12 inches). - .3 Minimum of four rods required for all types of boxes sized larger than 304 X 304 mm (12 X 12 inches). - .8 All excess threaded rod is to be cut-off within 13 mm (1/2) of channel bottom. - .9 Provide metal brackets, frames, hangers, clamps and related types of support structures where indicated or as required to support conduit and cable runs. - .10 Ensure adequate support for raceways and cables dropped vertically to equipment where there is no wall support. - .11 Do not use wire lashing or perforated strap to support or secure raceways or cables. - .12 Do not use supports or equipment installed by other trade contractors for conduit or cable support except with permission of other trade and approval of Engineer. - .13 Do not attach electrical conduit and cable to supports installed as part of a suspended ceiling installation (gypsum board or T-Bar for example), with the exception of light fixture drops.
+Fixture drops (and only fixture drops) are permitted to be secured to ceiling system support wires. - .14 Install fastenings and supports as required for each type of equipment cables and conduits, and in accordance with manufacturer's installation recommendations.